souravbaghz/ble-rc-car-controller/README.md

 - Companion app: **LCW_RCcar** (published by Shenzhen LCW Microelectronics)
   - Android APK (direct download, outside Play Store): [wonder-toys-remote.apk](https://wondertoys.in/uploads/app/wonder-toys-remote.apk)
   - iOS: [LCW_RCcar on the App Store](https://apps.apple.com/us/app/lcw-rccar/id6745876302)
-- Per the vendor's own app-download page, the app expects the car to appear in Bluetooth settings as **`HY_2504`** — the unit this project targets shipped instead advertising as `YC_CAR_DEMO` (unconfigured demo firmware), which is why the app never finds it and why this project exists.

 ## Requirements